theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 ## Assignment

 First, revisit your code from yesterday - was it stylistic?
 Run a style check (as shown in lecture) and correct any issues you see.
+Also, refactor your code to use at least 1 class - remember, be DRY (Don't Repeat Yourself), not WET (Write Every Time)!

 Then - code review!
 Pair with another student (PMs will facilitate, especially in case of odd numbers), and share your `lambdata` repo with each other.
 Read